Ichitaro (word processor)

 Ichitaro (一太郎, ichitarō) is a Japanese word processor produced by JustSystems, a Japanese software company.
 Ichitaro occupies the second share in Japanese word-processing software, behind Microsoft Word.
 It is one of the main products of the company.
 Its proprietary file extension is ".JTD".
 ATOK, an IME developed by JustSystems, is bundled with Ichitaro.

-In the DOS era, Ichitaro had a considerable market share along with other rivals.
-However, as Windows became dominant, the market was largely taken over by Microsoft Word.
+In the MS-DOS era, Ichitaro had a considerable market share along with other rivals.
+As Windows became dominant, the market was largely taken over by Microsoft Word.

 Origin of name

 "Taro (太郎)" was named by Kazunori Ukigawa (浮川 和宣), a founder of JustSystems.
 When he worked part-time as a tutor, one of his learners' names was Taro.
 He died of sickness when Kazunori worked at the company.
 Taro is also a common Japanese given name used for the eldest son.
 Sanyo Electric already had a trademark right of the name, so JustSystems added a prefix "Ichi (一)" as they hoped the software won the best.